DeNetPRO/storage-protocol/docs/index.md

 uint256 _max_blocks_after_proof
 ```

-_see more, in StringNumbersConstant

-        @notice  Max blocks after proof needs to use newest proof as it possible
+Max blocks after proof needs to use newest proof as it possible

-        For other netowrks it will be:_
+        @dev see more, in StringNumbersConstant

 ### debug_mode